Data Analytics Program Highlights

 Computer Science Curriculum

-The Baker College Bachelor of Science in Computer Science with concentration in Data Analytics program is a 4-year, 120-credit-hour program.
-The program includes 30 hours in general education, 75 hours in the computer science major and 15 hours in the database technology concentration.
-Data analytics program courses include data structures and algorithms, multiple programming languages, computer architecture, database administration and programming, as well as a senior project and a 150-hour work experience course.
+The Baker College Bachelor of Science in Computer Science with concentration in Data Analytics program is a 3- or 4-year, 120-credit-hour program.
+The program includes 30 hours in general education, 42 hours in the computer science major, 18 hours in information technology fundamentals, 30 hours in computer science general education, 15 hours in the data analytics concentration, and 15 hours in electives.
+Data analytics program courses include data structures and algorithms, multiple programming languages, computer architecture, database administration and programming, as well as a senior project.

 View Full CurriculumSample Courses